teiniker/teiniker-lectures-arduino/advanced/io-port-registers/README.md

 ![Arduino Ports](figures/PIND.png)

-The programmatic setting and reading of a port pin is therefore carried out by specifically setting and reading bits in these registers.
+The programmatic writing and reading of a port pin is therefore carried out by specifically setting and reading bits in these registers.

 _Example_: Write digital pin 2 (Arduino Uno)